– Please give us a short introduction about yourself, and in particular how you ended up being a hijama therapist?

 This is a professional home service based in East London – Leytonstone

 – Is there anything else you would like to add?

-Our thanks to Dr Emad Ahmed Fathy for sharing the above post.
-If you have any questions or want to leave some feedback, then please do so via a comment* below.
+Our thanks to Mahreen Akhtar in Leytonstone, for sharing the above post.
+If you have any questions or comments, then please leave a comment* below.

-If you are a hijama therapist or patient and are happy to share your knowledge or experience via a guest blog-post like the one above, please send me an email to: firstname.lastname@example.org.
+If you are a hijama therapist or patient and are happy to share your knowledge or experience via a guest blog-post like the one above, please contact us via the form on the top right corner of the blog .

 *Comments are moderated to prevent spamming so may take some time to appear